-6. Strategic Asset Allocation
+7. Strategic Asset Allocation

-- 6.1 An Investment Strategy review based on the results of the actuarial valuation of the Fund as at 31 March 2009 commenced in 2010 and continued through 2011.
-Further work to introduce new asset classes to the alternatives portfolio and to consider the structure of both the equity and bond portfolios took place in 2012 to 2014 and is planned through 2015. - 6.2 The Trustees set investment guidelines for each section of the Fund in the light of the funding level and maturity of each section.
+- 7.1 An Investment Strategy review based on the results of the actuarial valuation of the Fund as at 31 March 2015 commenced in 2015 and concluded in 2016.
+Further work to introduce new asset classes to the alternatives portfolio and to consider the structure of both the equity and bond portfolios has taken place in 2016 and will continue through 2017.
+This work includes a consideration of the options available to help mitigate the level of risk in the Fund's assets with a view to optimising the risk/return profile of the assets in the Fund. - 7.2 The Trustees set investment guidelines for each section of the Fund in the light of the funding level and maturity of each section.
 The Trustees also take account of the strengths of the employer's covenant in setting the strategy for each section of the Fund.
-In determining this strategy, the Trustees take advice from the Scheme Actuary and the Investment Adviser on the appropriate balance between, in particular, equity, bond and alternative asset class investments, the balance between the portfolios to be held by each of the specialist investment ("active") managers and the proportions of the Fund under "passive" management. - 6.3 The Trustees measure the performance of the Fund overall both relative to the performance of the liabilities for the overall Fund and by reference to the performance benchmarks set for each of the asset classes, for both active and passive portfolios.
+In determining this strategy, the Trustees take advice from the Scheme Actuary and the Investment Adviser on the appropriate balance between, in particular, equity, bond and alternative asset class investments, the balance between the portfolios to be held by each of the specialist investment ("active") managers and the proportions of the Fund under "passive" management. - 7.3 The Trustees measure the performance of the Fund overall both relative to the performance of the liabilities for the overall Fund and by reference to the performance benchmarks set for each of the asset classes, for both active and passive portfolios.
 Active investment managers take decisions with the aim of outperforming their given performance benchmark.
 These decisions are in terms of allocating assets between different markets and the choice of individual investments within markets.
 In contrast, passive management aims to invest in line with the benchmark position.
 Alternative asset classes include (but are not limited to) real estate, private equity, infrastructure, hedge funds, reinsurance, currencies and commodities.